Check out our sale items and offers. more>>

 Tips on breaking, wearing & caring for your jacket. more>>

-The Type A-1 jacket was used as a summer flying jacket and was standardised for use on November 7th 1927.
+The Type A-1 jacket was introduced in 1926 as USAC summer flying jacket and was standardised for use on November 7th 1927.

 The Type A-1 has 5 central buttons for closure with 2 buttons for neck fastening.
 The buttons on an Aero Type A-1 are hand sewn for extra durability.
 It has two snap buttons to fasten the bottom of the jacket.
 The back of this jacket has two piece leather panels: The top yolk having a straight panel.